High Performance Center Rowing Talent ID

 If you are interested in learning more, please email us.

-Program Coaches select athletes based on rowing experience/accomplishments, erg scores, and recommendations.
+Coaches select athletes based on rowing experience/accomplishments, erg scores, and recommendations.
 Practices consist primarily of rowing, supplemented with erg work, cross-training, core strengthening and lifting.
 Weekly program workshops will focus on nutrition, sports psychology, biomechanics and goal setting.
 Racing includes Club National Championships and U23/U19 Worlds Trials.
+Expect to adhere to a strict COVID-19 Infection Reduction Plan.

-USRowing Club National Championships, Cincinnati, OH: July 14-19 (Development Group)
+• USRowing Club National Championships, Camden, NJ: July 12-18

-Program fee for the summer is $600 (coaching, equipment, and race entry fees, boat transport fees).
+Program fee: $700 (coaching, equipment, and race entry fees, boat transport fees).

 U23: 2k – 6:10, 6k – 20:10